phillipro89/pointalize/pointalize-faq-markup/readme.txt

 Pointalize FAQ Markup automatically adds valid **FAQPage JSON-LD structured data** to your WordPress posts and pages — helping your content qualify for Google’s rich FAQ results.

-Simply add collapsible FAQ sections using standard HTML `<details class="faq-item">` blocks, and the plugin will detect them automatically, generate the required JSON-LD markup, and inject it into your page’s `<head>` — no Gutenberg blocks, shortcodes, or extra settings required.
+Simply add collapsible FAQ sections using standard HTML `<details>` blocks, and the plugin will detect them automatically, generate the required JSON-LD markup, and inject it into your page’s `<head>` — no Gutenberg blocks, shortcodes, or extra settings required.

 **Main Features:**
-* Detects all `<details class="faq-item">` blocks automatically
-* Extracts questions from `<summary>` and answers from `<p>` tag
+* Detects all `<details>` blocks and extracts questions and answers automatically.
 * Outputs valid FAQPage JSON-LD schema for Google Rich Results
 * Works on posts, pages, and custom post types
 * Converts answers to plain text for maximum schema compatibility